qwazr/search/docs/README.md

 Used as a JAVA library
 ----------------------
-Developed in JAVA, it can be use embedded as a JAVA library in any JAVA 8 project.
+Developed in JAVA, it can be embedded as a JAVA library in any JAVA 8 project.
 Thanks to the JAVA annotations, QWAZR Search provides an [Object-relational mapping](https://en.wikipedia.org/wiki/Object-relational_mapping) over Lucene indexes.